pinecoders/pinecoders.github.io/techniques/dsp/README.md

 Unlike FIR filters who have an impulse response returning to steady state, IIR (*infinite impulse response*) filters have an infinitely long impulse response.
 IIR filters are also based on a weighted sum, however they use recursion, which means they use past outputs values as input.
 The use of recursion allow for extremely efficient filters, which was one of the downsides of FIR filters who require an high number of operations with larger filtering amounts (*higher `length`*), this is not the case with IIR filters.

-In Pinescript an IIR filter can be made as follows:
+In Pine Script an IIR filter can be made as follows:

 ```
 y = 0.